whiletruelearn/grokdp/grokdp/chapter_12.md

 (chapter_12)=

-# Chapter 12: Common Patterns and Problem-Solving Strategies
+# Common Patterns and Problem-Solving Strategies

 Dynamic Programming (DP) problems often share common patterns and can be approached with similar strategies.
 In this chapter, we'll explore how to identify DP problems, common patterns in DP, and a step-by-step approach to solving them.